 A.nnotate API reference - Part 3: Folders

 This is Part 3 of the A.nnotate API reference guide which includes calls for dealing with folders.
-See also Part 1 which documents the listFolders.php call for listing a user's folders, and Part 2.
+See also Part 1 which documents the listFolders.php call for listing a user's folders and the listDocuments.php call for listing documents in a given folder.
+Part 2 has information on adding user accounts, documents and notes.

 1. Create a new folder